chipsalliance/dromajo/doc/setup.md

 ## Bare-metal riscv-tests (~ 2 min)

 Assumption: you have the `riscv64-unknown-elf-` (Newlib) toolchain.
+If you do not have this, use RISCV_PREFIX as needed.
+E.g: `export RISCV_PREFIX=riscv64-elf-`

 ```
 git clone --recursive https://github.com/riscv/riscv-tests